Truthfulll/KatnisssCapeCanaveral-KSRSS/README.md

 Retro: 60s - 90s era of Cape Canaveral

-Modern: Mid-Late 2020s era of Cape Canaveral
+Modern: 2020s era of Cape Canaveral

+Starship LC39A (Use with the Modern folder)